← Back to 史記

 使 使

-When King Yi first succeeded, King Xuan of Qi took advantage of the mourning period in Yan to attack us and captured ten cities; Su Qin persuaded Qi to return the ten cities to Yan.
-In the tenth year, the Yan ruler became king.
-Su Qin had illicit relations with Duke Wen of Yan's wife.
-Fearing execution, he persuaded the king to send him to Qi as a double agent, wishing to cause disorder in Qi.
+When King Yi first succeeded, King Xuan of Qi took advantage of the mourning period in Yan to attack us and captured ten cities; Su Qin persuaded Qi to give the ten cities back to Yan.
+In the tenth year, the ruler of Yan assumed the title of king.
+Su Qin had illicit relations with the wife of Duke Wen of Yan.
+Fearing execution, he persuaded the king to send him to Qi as a double agent, hoping to create disorder there.
 King Yi reigned for twelve years and died.
 His son Yan Kuai succeeded him.

 21